dekoza/mtgpl/SNC.rst

    • You gain 2 life.

+:mtgtip:`Vivien on the Hunt<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/e/5edfb119-abc9-4d4d-bc46-33cce1a0922d.jpg?1649425255|https://scryfall.com/card/snc/162/vivien-on-the-hunt?utm_source=api>`
+   +2: You may sacrifice a creature.
+If you do, search your library for a creature card with mana value equal to 1 plus the sacrificed creature's mana value, put it onto the battlefield, then shuffle.

+   +1: Mill five cards, then put any number of creature cards milled this way into your hand.

+   −1: Create a 4/4 green Rhino Warrior creature token.

 :mtgtip:`Brokers Ascendancy<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/9/799de0f1-6bf2-4158-8a4f-bedc3d2f6578.jpg?1648555799|https://scryfall.com/card/snc/170/brokers-ascendancy?utm_source=api>`
    At the beginning of your end step, put a +1/+1 counter on each creature you control and a loyalty counter on each planeswalker you control.